flussplan/docker-telemac/README.md

 host operating system.
 The runtime might also need some tweaks to the configuration provided in the upstream repository to reflect Fortran compiler version and library locations.

-This image provides a Debian-based precompiled packaging of the latest TELEMAC-MASCARET suite for immediate usage.
+This image provides a Debian-based precompiled packaging of the latest TELEMAC-MASCARET suitable for immediate usage.
 This alleviates the burden to setup TELEMAC-MASCARET and only requires a [Docker installation](https://docs.docker.com/get-docker/) on the workstation/server and an Intel VT-x or AMD-V enabled CPU to run simulations practically at bare metal performance.